gdsbook/book/notebooks/02_geospatial_computational_environment.md

 providing enough detail to, first, remember what they had done and how they had arrived at their results; but also to ensure other members of the scientific community could study, understand, and replicate their findings.
-One of the most famous of these annotations are Galileo's drawings of Jupiter ([source](https://commons.wikimedia.org/wiki/File:Medicean_Stars.png)) and the Medicean stars, shown in Figure 1.
+One of the most famous of these annotations is Galileo's drawings of Jupiter ([source](https://commons.wikimedia.org/wiki/File:Medicean_Stars.png)) and the Medicean stars, shown in Figure 1.

 ```python caption="Galileo's drawings of Jupyter and the Medician stars, showing the power of diagrams inside of scientific texts." tags=["remove-input"]
 url = (